paolosalvatori/aks-managed-prometheus-and-grafana-bicep/README.md

   namespace: kube-system
 ```

-You can deploy the above configmap using thge following command:
+You can deploy the above configmap using the following command:

 ```bash
 kubectl apply -f ama-metrics-prometheus-config-configmap.yaml